Telephone (song): Analysis

-Drawing parallels between "Paparazzi" and "Telephone", authors Lori Burns and Marc Lafrance argued that Gaga's videos are not merely promotional but integral parts of her artistic production.
-They believed "Paparazzi" and "Telephone" are linked thematically and together form a broader narrative.
-The authors viewed the dance sequences in the videos as key moments in which the common themes and central narrative problems become apparent.
+In the book Lady Gaga and Popular Music: Performing Gender, Fashion, and Culture, Lori Burns and Marc Lafrance drew parallels between "Paparazzi" and "Telephone", and argued that Gaga's videos are not merely promotional but integral parts of her artistic production.
+For them, "Paparazzi" and "Telephone" are thematically linked works that form a broader narrative.
+They viewed the dance sequences in the videos as key moments in which the common themes and central narrative problems become apparent.
 Burns and Lafrance wrote the music videos represent two different ideas, but understanding how these oppositions are constructed is essential for fully comprehending their themes and meaning.
 "Paparazzi" shows a glamorous lifestyle of affluence and success, whereas "Telephone" represents crime, violence, poverty and vulgarity.
 The videos' chromatic elements also contrast with each other—"Paparazzi" uses opulent and refined colors, and "Telephone" employs cartoon and pop art hues.
 The authors believed these differences link the themes of Gaga's larger artistic interest in celebrity culture and its relation to spectacle and surveillance.

-In a comparison of the videos for "Telephone" and "Video Phone", author Robin James wrote that misogyny in rap is often used to "scapegoat black men", making them seem solely responsible for it although it is also common among white supremacists.
+In a comparison of the videos for "Telephone" and "Video Phone", author Robin James wrote that misogyny in rap music is often used to "scapegoat black men", making them seem solely responsible for it although it is also common among white supremacists.
 James opined that to support post-racial and post-feminist ideologies, the modern media has updated this trope by having female characters eliminate such misogynist black men.
-She found "Telephone" reinforced this belief: Gaga and Beyoncé form a "cross-racial bond" through their need to defeat the stereotypically misogynistic black man, thus confirming that the white supremacist patriarchy is indeed "multi-racial" in nature.
+She found "Telephone" reinforced this belief: Gaga and Beyoncé form a "cross-racial bond" through their need to defeat the stereotypically misogynistic black man, thus confirming that the white supremacist patriarchy is indeed "multi-racial".